-Mexico says no more US trials for corrupt officials
+Mexico Says No More US Trials for Corrupt Officials

 The full scope of Mexico’s pressure was not clear and U.S. officials were vague about what led them to drop charges in a case they had celebrated as a major breakthrough just last month, when federal agents nabbed the retired general in Los Angeles.

-Two officials, one Mexican and one American, said Mexico’s tactics involved threatening to expel the Drug Enforcement Administration’s regional director and agents unless the U.S. dropped the case.
-But they said that was only part of the negotiation.
-They would not elaborate.
+Two officials, one Mexican and one American, said Mexico’s tactics involved threatening to expel the Drug Enforcement Administration’s agents.

 The officials asked not to be named because they were not authorized to speak publicly about the case.